-Domain: Communication and Collaboration Indicator Examples or Evidence of Practice Implementation Status tus Not Partially Fully Data Sources/Supporting Evidence yet В A runy 34.
+Domain: Communication and Collaboration Indicator Examples or Evidence of Practice Implementation Status tus Not Partially Fully Data Sources/Supporting Evidence yet В Α runy 34.
 School uses a team decision-making process to ensure SWDs transition from grade to grade, school to school and district to district to ensure placement in the LRE.
 Supports are in place and are passed seamlessly between sending and receiving parties.
 Vertical planning between teachers from school to school includes sharing information and effective instructional or behavioral supports for individual students.
 Administrators proactively ensure that supports follow all SWDs as they transition from grade to grade, school to school and district to district.
 Structures are in place for the educational and transition teams to communicate and plan postschool opportunities for SWDs.
 Schools identify and share individual needs of SWDs, through the flexible scheduling process, as they transition from grade to grade.
 In the spring, the school coordinates an orientation for students moving from elementary to middle school or middle to high school, including giving a tour of the building, reviewing important information in the student handbook and orienting students to school procedures.
-The school provides opportunities and transportation for a student with autism spectrum disorder, transitioning from one school to another, to spend time in the receiving school's classrooms for a week, with appropriate support (e.g., paraprofessional, visual schedule, social supports). > Teacher, family, and administrator interviews Suggested Measures: Teacher, family and administrator interviews, district and school articulation plans, procedures and policies.
+The school provides opportunities and transportation for a student with autism spectrum disorder, transitioning from one school to another, to spend time in the receiving school's classrooms for a week, with appropriate support (e.g., paraprofessional, visual schedule, social supports). > Matriculation Consult among grade level support facilitators Tours of school Freshman invasion Fly Like an Eagle Suggested Measures: Teacher, family and administrator interviews, district and school articulation plans, procedures and policies.
 Note: Aligns with District BPIE Indicator #10.
-Comn nents:
+Comm ents: